Samanid Empire: Government

-Reverse in Arabic: la ilaha illa allah wahdahu la sharik lahu muhammad rasul allah al-muti' lillah al-malik al-muzaffar mansur bin nuh "There is no god but Allah, the One, there is no partner to Him, Muhammad is the messenger of Allah, al-Muti' lillah, the victorious king, Mansur son of Nuh.
+Silk textile, probably a saddle-cloth, made for Abū‘l-Mansūr Bukhtegīn (d.
+961), a general under the Samanid ruler Abd al-Malik I. Known as the Suaire de Saint-Josse, Paris, Louvre, OA 7502.

 The system of the Samanid state was modelled after the Abbasid system, which in turn was modelled after the Sasanian system.
 The ruler of the state was the amir, and the provinces were governed by appointed governors or local vassal rulers.
 The administrative, political and economic affairs were administered by the divan, and the Samanid bureaucracy used Arabic in its diplomatic discourses.
 The economy was managed by the mustawfi, diplomatic correspondence and important state papers by the diwanal-rasa'il, and the royal guard and military affairs by the sahib al-shurta.
 The main responsibility of both governors and local rulers was to collect taxes and support the Samanid ruler with troops if needed.
 The most important province in the Samanid Empire was Khorasan, which was initially given to a relative of the Samanid ruler or a local Iranian prince (such as the Muhtajids), but was later given to one of his most trusted slaves.
 The governor of Khorasan was normally the sipah-salar (commander-in-chief).

 Like in the Abbasid Caliphate, Turkic slaves could rise to high office in the Samanid state, which would sometimes give them enough power to nearly make the ruler their puppet.